-- Reducing unplanned acute admissions can therefore be interpreted as an indication of improving quality of acute care, in the hospital and/or the community, ensuring that people receive better health and disability services.
-Through the intermediate outcome that people receive better health and disability services, the measure contributes to the high level outcome of HVDHB residents living longer, healthier and more independent lives. - The following actions and activities are examples of initiatives that have a proven impact on this measure: - Focus on effective management of long term conditions - Process mapping and redesign of patient pathways
+Reducing unplanned acute admissions can therefore be interpreted as an indication of improving quality of acute care, in the hospital and/or the community, ensuring that people receive better health and disability services.
+Through the intermediate outcome that people receive better health and disability services, the measure contributes to the high level outcome of HVDHB residents living longer, healthier and more independent lives.

+- Focus on effective management of long term conditions - Process mapping and redesign of patient pathways - Initiatives to improve hospital discharge processes - Appropriate referral from secondary to primary and community based services17